Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 developer remote work was already old enough to have a book written about it eight years ago, and open source was already important last century.

-Innovation in how we work is central to staying competitive; so why sticky notes based on 1970s factory work?
+Innovation in how we work is central to staying competitive; so why continue combining the dead open office experiment with sticky notes or online Kanban boards based on 1970s factory work?

 <img src="{{ site.baseurl }}/assets/images/kanban.png" alt="Kanban" style="width: 90%;" />